PextraCloud/journalctl/README.md

 ## Usage

+After v0.1.1, this library has become ESM-only.
+You will need to use an ESM-compatible environment to use this library.

 The library exports one synchronous function, `RetrieveJournal`, which is used to retrieve journal entries.

 It takes one argument, which provides the journalctl command options in a typed manner.